Health in the United States

-Health in the United States is the overall health of the population of the United States.
-Health may refer to "a state of complete physical, mental and social well-being and not merely the absence of disease and infirmity.", according to the World Health Organization (WHO).
-78.7 was the average life expectancy for individuals at birth in 2017.
-The highest cause of death for United States citizens is heart disease.
-Infectious diseases such as sexually transmitted diseases impact the health of approximately 19 million yearly.
-The two most commonly reported infectious diseases include chlamydia and gonorrhea.
-The United States is currently challenged by the COVID-19 pandemic, and is 19th in the world in COVID-19 vaccination rates.
-All 50 states in the U.S. require immunizations for children in order to enroll in public school, but various exemptions are available by state.
+Health in the United States refers to the overall health of the population of the United States.
+The World Health Organization defines health as "a state of complete physical, mental and social well-being".
+Average life expectancy at birth was 77.5 in 2022.
+Heart diseases are responsible for the greatest number of deaths in the United States.

+All 50 states in the U.S. require immunization for children in order to enroll in public school, but various exemptions are available by state (such as for religious reasons).
 Immunizations are often compulsory for military enlistment in the United States.

-Most schools within the United States require vaccination, beginning in the 1850s.
-This became a source of controversy across the country as individuals had opposed the mandate of vaccinations. and became a popular political debate in the following years as schools and locals became more passionate about their cause.
-Vaccination rates are currently declining in the United States, with one notable measles outbreak stemming from a popular Disneyland park and eventually spreading to 17 states across the United States.

-Climate change has been effecting the United States by exacerbating existing health threats and creating new challenges for the healthcare community to face.
-Air pollution, wild fires, food and waterborne disease, and mental health crisis are all observable effects of climate change.
+It is estimated that one in five adults in the US lives with a mental health disorder, with 50% receiving treatment for their condition.
+Sexually transmitted infections impact the health of approximately 19 million yearly.
+The two most commonly reported infections include chlamydia and gonorrhea.

 In the context of ensuring the continuation of medical services, concerns of a current and future shortage of medical doctors due to the supply and demand for physicians in the United States have come from multiple entities including professional bodies such as the American Medical Association (AMA), with the subject being analyzed as well by the American news media in publications such as Forbes, The Nation, and Newsweek.
 In the 2010s, a study released by the Association of American Medical Colleges (AAMC) titled The Complexities of Physician Supply and Demand: Projections From 2019 to 2034 specifically projected a shortage of between 37,800 and 124,000 individuals within the following two decades, approximately.

+Chronic conditions

-Sexually transmitted diseases
+Sexually transmitted infections

-Sexually transmitted diseases (STDs) remain a major public health challenge in the United States.
-CDC estimates that there are approximately 19 million new STD infections yearly.
-The country experienced a reduction in reported STDs early in the COVID-19 pandemic, likely due to reduction in care devoted to them, but rates have rebounded in ensuing years.
-The two most commonly reported infectious diseases with 1.5 million total cases (2009) are chlamydia and gonorrhea.
+Sexually transmitted infections (STIs) remain a major public health challenge in the United States.
+The Center for Disease Control (CDC) estimates that there are approximately 19 million new STIs yearly.
+The country experienced a reduction in reported STIs early in the COVID-19 pandemic, likely due to reduction in care devoted to them, but rates have rebounded in ensuing years.
+The two most commonly reported infections with 1.5 million total cases (2009) are chlamydia and gonorrhea.
 Adolescent girls (15–19 years of age) and young women (20–24 years of age) are especially affected by these two diseases.